Skip to content

 Supported models: claude-sonnet-4.6, claude-opus-4.6, gpt-5.4, gemini-2.5-pro.
 Models are selected via --model=<model>.

-copilot uses --allow-all and --reasoning-effort high for all roles to enable non-interactive operation with maximum reasoning capability.
+copilot uses --allow-all for all roles to enable non-interactive operation.
+Additionally, model_args appends --reasoning-effort high for models that support it (claude-sonnet-4.6, claude-opus-4.6).
 On first run in a directory, Copilot CLI asks "Do you trust the files in this folder?" — Agentmux auto-accepts this via the trust_snippet: "trust the files" configuration.

 Qwen CLI provider